Bandwidth/ruby-bandwidth/README.md

     # The message contents
     message.text # => "Good morning, this is a test message"

-    # Used for pagination to indicate the page requested for querying a list of messages.
-If no value is specified the default is 0.
-    message.page

-    # Used for pagination to indicate the size of each page requested for querying a list of messages.
-If no value is specified the default value is 25.
-(Maximum value 1000)   messa
-    message.size

 ### Get a list of messages